Foreign relations of India: South

 In 2015, a blockade of the India-Nepal border affected relations.
-The blockade is led by ethnic communities angered by Nepal's recently promulgated new constitution.
+The blockade was led by ethnic communities angered by Nepal's recently promulgated new constitution.
 However, the Nepalese government accuses India of deliberately worsening the embargo, but India denies it.

 India aided Nepal during the 2015 Kathmandu earthquake with the financial aid of $1 billion and launched Operation Maitri.

 The relations were strained during mid-2020, when it was reported that a firing took place by the Nepalese police across the Indo-Nepalese border of Bihar on 12 July.
 Nepalese Prime Minister KP Sharma Oli commented about the pandemic of Coronavirus that the "Indian virus was deadlier" than the one which spread from Wuhan.
 As time progressed, certain claims were also made on the Indian territories, for example, Kalapani, Limpiyadhura and Lipulekh of Uttarakhand.
 Similarly, the claims were also made culturally, when it was said that Hindu God Ram was Nepalese, that he was born in Thori, west of Birgunj, and that Ayodhya in Uttar Pradesh was fake.
 Rules were made strict for Indians in Nepal along with banning some Indian media.

 Indian media stated that the actions of the Oli government were souring the relations, "and these were being done on the direction of China and propelled by Chinese ambassador Hou Yanqi".
 Speculations were made that since China could not handle India directly, in the aftermath of the LAC skirmish, it was lurking and trapping its neighbouring countries and provoking them against India.
 In August, there were reports about the Chinese "illegal occupations" in Nepal's border states' areas.

 Jawahar Lal Nehru and Muhammed Ali Jinnah walking in the grounds of Government House, Simla, British India.